davidkonrad/toUnicodeVariant/README.md

 Browser: `test/browser.html`
 Node: `test$ node node.js`

 Those tests show all variants and their coverage a-Z, along with flags.
-For reference, in Chrome (Ubuntu, 100.0.4896) variants looks like this:<br>
+For reference, in Chrome (Ubuntu, 100.0.4896) variants looks like this :<br><br>
 <img src="media/variants-chrome-100.png">

 #### Expected output